 Maple or Hard Maple

 Maple, sometimes called “clear” Maple, is harder and has less streaks than its Brown Maple relative.
+Hard Maple comes from the Sugar Maple Tree from which syrup is harvested.
 It is very strong, and due to its hardness, is usually left unstained.
 Its grain is smooth like Brown Maple but typically more figured.
 It grows slower and is more expensive than Brown Maple.
 Maple is light in color in its natural state but overtime the finish may yellow giving the wood a warmer hue.
 Maple is often used in contemporary or shaker style furniture.

 Hickory is one of the hardest North American woods.
 It has a coarse texture like Oak but a straighter grain pattern.
 It accepts stain well and is perfect for high traffic areas of the home.
 Unstained, Hickory is light or golden with lots of brown and almost white streaks.

 Cherry is the wood of choice for many fine furniture and cabinet makers.
 It has a beautifully figured grain, smooth texture and accepts stain well.
 Cherry furniture left unstained is very light when first produced but darkens with age to a rich, medium-toned, red/orange-y hue.
 The most dramatic change in color usually occurs during the first six months to a year and exposure to sunlight speeds the aging process.
 Cherry will also feature occasional dark mineral spots and light sapwood which are very prominent when the wood is left unstained.
 It is used for all types of furniture styles from traditional to modern.